 Where should I live?

 Living in the northeastern or southeastern parts of Salt Lake City offer the easiest commutes.
 Neighborhoods such as Capitol Hill, Downtown, the Avenues, University area, and Sugarhouse are close to the Campus and present few commute obstacles.
 The University is easily accessed from areas located in southeast Salt Lake City via I-215 or I-80 and Foothill Blvd.
+You could live as far south as the Cottonwood canyons in Sandy (where the ski resorts are only a few miles away) and most of your ~35 minute commute would be highway.

 What is the rental market in Salt Lake City?